shelbeeee/radicle-docs/docs/understanding-radicle/glossary.md

 data by keeping redundant copies of projects locally and sharing updates with peers.
 This allows data to be disseminated according to use and value: the more peers who are interested in certain data the more available it is made to the network.
-See [Gossip](/how-it-works.md/#replication-model)
+See [Gossip][gp].

 ## maintainer
 A [user][us] who manages updates to the canonical view of a project.
-A maintainer is explicitly associated with the [project][pr] at the time of creation or later, via the [project][pr] metadata [See Data Model](/how-it-works.md/#data-model), but there may be multiple maintainers of a project, all maintaining their own trees.
-At creation, the creator of the [project][pr] is the sole maintainer.
+A maintainer is explicitly associated with the [project][pr] at the time of creation or later, via the metadata of a project's identity document ([See Data Model][dm]).
+At creation, the creator of the [project][pr] is the sole maintainer, but in the future there may be multiple maintainers of a project, all maintaining their own trees.

 ## main